mattgoldspink/grunt-sencha-dependencies/README.md

 # grunt-sencha-dependencies [![Build Status](https://api.travis-ci.org/mattgoldspink/grunt-sencha-dependencies.png?branch=master)](https://travis-ci.org/mattgoldspink/grunt-sencha-dependencies)

-> A Grunt.js plugin which will figure out the order of Ext classes your Ext.application uses and any additional &lt;script&gt; tags so the list can be passed on to further commands like concat, jshint, uglify.
+> A Grunt.js plugin which will figure out the order of Ext classes your Ext.application uses and any additional &lt;script&gt; tags (see `options.includeAllScriptTags` for details on this) so the list can be passed on to further commands like concat, jshint, uglify.

 ## Getting Started